StackZero

 Finally, we are at DVWA with a high-security level, and we are ready to perform our Command Injection attack!

-I can anticipate you that the purpose of this level is to show us that even a bit more sophisticated filter can contain a kind of typo.
+I can anticipate that the purpose of this level is to show us that even a bit more sophisticated filter can contain a kind of typo.

 Usually, we cannot see the backend code, and the solution is by enumerating all the possibilities.